rage/java-programming-fall-19/data/osa-5/4-oliot-ja-viitteet.md

 <!-- <h2>Punnitusten laskeminen</h2> -->

-<h2>Counting weightings</h2>
+<h2>Counting weighings</h2>

 <!-- Tee kasvatuslaitokselle metodi `public int punnitukset()` joka kertoo kuinka monta punnitusta kasvatuslaitos on ylipäätään tehnyt. *Huom!
 Tarvitset uuden oliomuuttujan punnitusten lukumäärän laskemiseen!* Testipääohjelma: -->

-Create a new method called `public int weightings()` for the health station.
-It should tell how many weightings the health station has performed. *NB!
-You will need a new object variable for counting the number of weightings!*.
+Create a new method called `public int weighings()` for the health station.
+It should tell how many weighings the health station has performed. *NB!
+You will need a new object variable for counting the number of weighings!*.
 Test main program:

 <!-- ```java